-i The council has a 50% shareholding in Merrion House LLP, a partnership established with the Town Centre Securities group of companies to enable the redevelopment of Merrion House, an office building which the council now leases from the LLP.
-The investment was held at cost whilst development work was in progress, but since February 2018 has been held at fair value.
+The council has a 50% shareholding in Merrion House LLP, a partnership established with the Town Centre Securities group of companies to enable the redevelopment of Merrion House, an office building which the council now leases from the LLP.
+The sole business of Merrion House LLP is to own and operate the Merrion House building, and thus the fair value of the council's investment in the partnership has been determined by reference to the market value of comparable properties, and therefore falls within Level 2 of the fair value hierarchy.